brianshumate/vaultron/README.md

 ## Why?

-_It's a reasonably useful Vault + Consul environment deployed on your macOS or Linux computer in a about 1 minute_.
+It's a reasonably useful Vault & Consul environment deployed on your macOS or Linux computer _in a about 1 minute_.

 Some of the more popular uses of Vaultron are: